shoghicp/BigBrother/README.md

 #### Experimental package flavors

 These package flavors below are EXPERIMENTAL which support newer version of Minecraft PC Java Edition.
-Currently, there are lot of problem and not stable yet.
+Currently, there are a lot of problems and not stable yet.
 Any patches are welcome, and well-debugged and well-described issues are also welcome.

 * 1.13.2